OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

 You should now be able to view an empty HTML page in Firefox at http://localhost/geoext/demo.html All the JavaScript in the following sections should be pasted after the ``// all JavaScript application code should go here`` comment in the
 ``Ext.onReady`` function.
-Placing code here ensures everything has been loaded before running any JavaScript code.
+Placing code here ensures the JavaScript libraries have been loaded before running any custom JavaScript code.

 OpenLayers
 ----------